Powerful Emotions; Unhealthy Behaviors

 BY: T. Franklin Murphy | September 2015 (Edited March 8, 2022)

 Our thoughts propel action to prepare for the future.
 Some thoughts disrupt with worry and guilt.
 With mindful attentiveness, we can prepare while limiting harm.

 Understanding the pitfalls of thinking improves well-being.
 Giving thoughts too much power creates vulnerability to the unpredictableness of a wandering mind.
 Thoughts aren’t material (in the normal sense); they are products of the mind, pulling memories from the past, mulling over problems in the future, giving meaning to the meaningless.
 We must think.
 It’s our golden heritage.
 But unsubstantiated thoughts drown experience with fluff, create heartache, stir anxiety, and motivate fruitless endeavors.
 We must scrupulously examine these little demons for reasonableness, dismiss some, follow-up on others, and act on a few.

 Unbiased observation of thought proves difficult for most; but emotional separation from thoughts allows for greater objectivity.
 When thoughts lose emotional power, we gain peace.
-Unbiased observation is the ideal, not always possible or practical, nor should perfection be the goal; but achieving some separation by skeptically examining personal thoughts for accuracy, adds clarity, deepening insights.
-From personal observation, we self-soothe and increase emotional regulation.
+Unbiased observation is the ideal but not always possible or practical; However, we can achieve some separation by skeptically examining the thoughts for accuracy, adding clarity, and deepening insights.
+From personal observation, we self-soothe and increase Emotional Regulation.